raylight75/cms/readme.md

 - The project is free to use but I can't offer support for it because I am very busy, so pull request are welcome.
 I will provide only minor updates.
+- Database will be reset every month.
+- For local development like PayPal test payments and social login you need to set your own apps with proper user  data in config files and services.

 ## Official Documentation